-- 1. Short Title and commencement. - (1) these regulations may be called the Food Safety and Standards (Fortification of Foods) Regulations, 2016. - 2.
-Definitions.
-In these regulations, unless the context otherwise requires:- - 1. (a) "Act" means the Food Safety and Standards Act, 2006 (34 of 2006); - (b) "atta" means atta as defined in Regulation 2.4.1.1 of the Food Safety and (Food Products Standards and Food Additives) Regulations, 2011; - (c) "fortification" means deliberately increasing the content of essential micronutrients in a food so as to improve the nutritional quality of food and to provide public health benefit with minimal risk to health: - (d) "fortificant" means a substance added to food to provide micronutrients but does not include nutraceuticals or foods for Special Dietary Uses; - (e) "fortified food" means food that has undergone the process of fortification; - (f) "Government-funded programme" means any programme, policy, scheme or other provision under which food is sold, distributed or otherwise made available to the public by the Central or State Governments; - (g) "international standards" means the standards and guidelines of the Codex Alimentarius and principles of fortification laid down by the World Health Organization and the Food and Agriculture Organization; - (h) "maida" means maida as defined in Regulation 2.4.2.1 of the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011; - (i) "micronutrients" means essential dietary nutrients including vitamins, minerals or trace elements that are required in very small quantities and are vital to development, disease prevention and wellbeing of human beings; - (j) "milk" includes milk and its variants as listed under Regulation 1.2. of the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011; - (k)"nutrition claim" means any representation which states, suggests or implies that a food has particular nutritional properties which are not limited to the energy value but include protein, fat, carbohydrates, vitamins and minerals;
+1. Short Title and commencement. - (1) these regulations may be called the Food Safety and Standards (Fortification of Foods) Regulations, 2017

+(2) The enforcement of these regulations shall commence only after the final regulations are notified in the Gazette of India.

+2. Definitions. - In these regulations, unless the context otherwise requires: -

+1. (a) "Act" means the Food Safety and Standards Act, 2006 (34 of 2006);

+(b) "atta" means atta as defined in Regulation 2.4.1.1 of the Food Safety and (Food Products Standards and Food Additives) Regulations, 2011;

+(c) "fortification" means deliberately increasing the content of essential micronutrients in a food so as to improve the nutritional quality of food and to provide public health benefit with minimal risk to health;

+(d) "fortificant" means a substance added to food to provide micronutrients but does not include nutraceuticals or foods for Special Dietary Uses;

+(e) "fortified food" means food that has undergone the process of fortification as per the provisions of these Regulations;

+(f) "Government-funded programme" means any programme, policy, scheme or other provision under which food is sold, distributed or otherwise made available to the public by the Central or State Governments;

+(g) "international standards" means the standards and guidelines of the Codex Alimentarius and principles of fortification laid down by the World Health Organization and the Food and Agriculture Organization;

+(h) "maida" means maida as defined in Regulation 2.4.2.1 of the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011;

+(i) "micronutrients" means essential dietary nutrients including vitamins, minerals or trace elements that are required in very small quantities and are vital to development, disease prevention and wellbeing of human beings;

+(j) "milk" includes milk and its variants as listed under Regulation 1.2. of the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011;

+(k)"nutrition claim" means any representation which states, suggests or implies that a food has particular nutritional properties which are not limited to the energy value but include protein, fat, carbohydrates, vitamins and minerals;

-- (1) "oils" includes edible oils, vegetable oils, refined edible hydrogenated oils and their variants as listed under Regulation 2.2 of the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011; - (m)"quality assurance" means the systematic measures applied and steps taken by manufacturers and packers of fortified food throughout the manufacturing or packing process to ensure that the finished food complies with the provisions of the Act and regulations and standards specified thereunder; - (n) "rice" means rice as defined in Regulation 2.4.6.5 of the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011; - (o) "salt" means edible common salt as defined in Regulation 2.9.30 of the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011; - (p) "staple foods" means articles of food intended for mass consumption on a daily basis and include rice, wheat, wheat flour, atta, maida, oil, salt, milk, and such other articles of food as may be designated staple foods under these regulations; - (q) "wheat" means wheat as defined in Regulation 2.4.6.2 of the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011; - (2) All other words and expressions used, not defined in these regulations shall have the meanings assigned to them in the Act, rules or regulations thereunder.
+(l) "oils" includes edible oils, vegetable oils, refined edible hydrogenated oils and their variants as listed under Regulation 2.2 of the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011;

+(m)"quality assurance" means the systematic measures applied and steps taken by manufacturers and packers of fortified food throughout the manufacturing or packing process to ensure that the finished food complies with the provisions of the Act and regulations and standards specified thereunder;

+(n) "rice" means rice as defined in Regulation 2.4.6.5 of the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011;

+(o) "salt" means edible common salt as defined in Regulation 2.9.30 of the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011;

+(p) "staple foods" means articles of food intended for mass consumption on a daily basis and include rice, wheat, wheat flour, atta, maida, oil, salt, milk, and such other articles of food as may be designated staple foods under these regulations;

+(q) "wheat" means wheat as defined in Regulation 2.4.6.2 of the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011;

+(2) All other words and expressions used, not defined in these regulations shall have the meanings assigned to them in the Act, rules or regulations thereunder.